andygock/SendGuard/README.md

 Imagine you send an email with two attachments, `report.docx` and `installer.exe`, to `jane@mycompany.local` and `bob@partner.com`.

 1. For `bob@partner.com` and `installer.exe`:
   - The add-in checks the rules.
-    - Rule 5 (`"to": "*", "attachment": "*.exe", "accept": false`) is the first match.
+  - Rule 1 (`"to": "*", "attachment": "*.exe", "accept": false`) is the first match.
   - The action is `accept: false`.
   - The entire email is immediately blocked.
 A message box appears explaining the violation.
 The send operation is cancelled.

 2. If you remove `installer.exe` and try to send only `report.docx` to both recipients:
   - For `bob@partner.com` and `report.docx`:
+    - Rules 1 and 2 are skipped (filename doesn't match `*.exe` or `*.dll`).
-        - Rules 1 and 2 are skipped (filename doesn't match `*.gpg` or `*.pgp`).
+    - Rules 3 and 4 are skipped (filename doesn't match `*.gpg` or `*.pgp`).
-        - Rule 3 (`"to": "*@partner.com", "attachment": "*", "accept": false`) is a match.
+    - Rule 5 (`"to": "*@partner.com", "attachment": "*", "accept": false`) is a match.
     - The email is blocked.
   - For `jane@mycompany.local` and `report.docx`:
+    - Rules 1 and 2 are skipped (filename doesn't match `*.exe` or `*.dll`).
-        - Rules 1-5 are skipped.
+    - Rules 3-6 are skipped (recipient doesn't match, or filename doesn't match).
-        - Rule 6 (`"to": "*@mycompany.local", "attachment": "*.docx", "accept": true`) is a match.
+    - Rule 8 (`"to": "*@mycompany.local", "attachment": "*.docx", "accept": false`) is a match.
-        - This combination is allowed.
+    - The email is blocked.

-However, because the combination for `bob@partner.com` was blocked, the entire send operation fails.
+Because at least one recipient/attachment combination was blocked, the entire send operation fails.
 All attachments must be allowed for all recipients.

 ### Important Notes